 - Provision of consultancy services in underwriting (reports on the analysis of claim expenses and recommendations for effective underwriting policies.)

 iv.
 Article 5 provides for ‘eligibility’ to operate as Health Insurance Third Party Administrators (HITPA):

 b.
-Obtain license from insurance authority in respect of present resolution in addition to license from competent authority in emirate.
+Obtain the license from insurance authority in respect of present resolution in addition to the license from the competent authority in the emirate.

 d.
 Objectives limited to the health insurance third party administration